FuelLabs/fuelup/docs/src/concepts/index.md

   A toolchain can be installed either through the channels, or be modularly constructed as a [custom toolchain].

-- **component** — Each release of the Sway toolchain includes several "components", which are tools used to develop on Fuel.
+- **component** — Each release of the Fuel toolchain includes several "components", which are tools used to develop on Fuel.
 See the [Components] chapter for more details.

 [components]: components.md